Québec Roads - A-40

 Boulevard Morgan, Sortie 44, being reconstructed over A-40 (facing east).

 One of Montréal's many blank signs - someone please tell me why - followed by a contrast between old (narrow) and new (wide) shields (and an off-center destination), culminating in the same on the exit ramp plus a JCT Police trailblazer.
 Whatever gets the message across.
+Both are EB.

-Non-functioning arrows on the WB split with Autoroute 15 SB.
+Another blank sign, this time WB, then non-functioning arrows on the WB split with Autoroute 15 SB.
 The U.S. commonly uses alternating amber signal lenses (or in layman's terms, yellow blinkers).
 In either case, it only works if the lights are on.

 At least it has shoulders, but the Autoroute Métropolitaine (seen westbound around Sortie 75 for A-19) is plenty old and dilapidated.